-2 Help children to know that you care and are listening to them.
+1 Help children to know that you care and are listening to them.
 Co-regulation means we share our calm and facilitate warm and caring relationships.
 Reassure them that you will do what you can to keep them safe.
 Plan a special activity such as a game, picnic outside, trip to a favorite place, or activity such as fishing.
 Try to provide solitude and comfort.
 During your sessions make rules and expectations clear and teach calm-down strategies.

 4 Remember that children learn through play.
 Provide pretend play opportunities for children so that they can show sadness and frustration without verbalizing it.
 To help children to work through emotions, play pretend vet, nurse, or doctor.
 Many children with a history of trauma struggle to discuss emotions and feelings.
 Work on building interoception.
 Here’s a link to my 5 tips to building interoception.

 5 Provide outlets for children such as a journal, feelings charts, coloring book, or social stories.
 Occupational therapists are wonderful educators of self-awareness and regulation training.
 Here are helpful resources: National Child Traumatic Stress Network; and Infographic from National Association of School Psychologists.

 BONUS: Here are some physical manifestations of stress and/or trauma.
 Remember that behavior IS communication.
 Always look for a reason for a child’s behavior instead of punishing or taking away calming or play activities.